-2.6.2 Pollutant Loading
+2.5.2 Pollutant Loading

 Below the South Branch confluence with the mainstem of the Meduxnekeag River to the Canadian border, a Total Maximum Daily Load (TMDL) assessment has been approved for phosphorus (Maine DEP 2000).
-According to Maine DEP (2016), there have been ongoing low DO problems in the upper five miles of this segment (from the confluence of the mainstem of the Meduxnekeag River with the South Branch to the biomonitoring station S-364, located approximately 500 ft downstream from the Houlton Wastewater Treatment Facility (Figure 1-2).
+According to Maine DEP (2016), there have been ongoing low DO problems in the upper five miles of this segment (from the confluence of the mainstem of the Meduxnekeag River with the South Branch to the bio monitoring station S-364, located approximately 500 ft downstream from the Houlton Wastewater Treatment Facility (Figure 1-2).
 All freshwater fishes in the state of Maine are under a fish consumption advisory due to mercury, with an additional limitation of two fish meals per month from the Meduxnekeag River because of potentially high levels of Dioxins, legacy polychlorinated biphenyl (PCB), and legacy dichloro-diphenyl-trichloroethane (DDT) (Maine DEP 2016).

 The impacts of nutrient enrichment and warming of the Meduxnekeag River have been documented by HBMI for many years (HBMI 2017).
 High temperatures, benthic algal growth, low DO concentrations, and fluctuating pH have all led to a reduction in the amount and quality of habitat for aquatic organisms and native and anadromous fishes.
 These issues are discussed in greater detail below.
 In general, water quality problems associated with nutrient enrichment are greater in downstream sections than in upstream sections (HBMI 2017).
+Areas with known water quality issues related to nutrients and DO are depicted in Figure 1-2.

 Of particular importance to diadromous fishes is the prevalence of low DO concentrations related to a diurnal pattern of low oxygen concentrations at night (when plants and algae use more oxygen than they produce) and higher concentrations during the day (when plants and algae produce more oxygen than they use).
 These diurnal "swings" are attributed to excessive algal growth fueled by phosphorus, which has been documented in the South Branch of the Meduxnekeag River.
 Phosphorus control is identified as the primary mechanism for addressing low DO concentrations.
-The mainstem Meduxnekeag to the Canadian border, Oliver Brook, and tributaries to lower Pearce Brook have been identified as impacted by nutrient enrichment (Maine DEP 2016), stormwater runoff, and effluent from the Houlton wastewater treatment plant (Fretwell 2006)
+The mainstem Meduxnekeag to the Canadian border, Oliver Brook, and tributaries to lower Pearce Brook have been identified as impacted by nutrient enrichment (Maine DEP 2016), stormwater runoff, and effluent from the Houlton wastewater treatment plant (Fretwell 2006).

 In addition to nutrient inputs from agriculture, the river receives effluent from the Tate & Lyle Starch plant, which is regulated by the United States Environmental Protection Agency (US EPA) under the National Pollutant Discharge Elimination System (NPDES) permit number ME0002216.
-This facility is authorized to discharge 40,000 gallons per day of boiler blowdown and process wastewater, and 50,000 gallons per day of non-contact cooling water to the Meduxnekeag River at two outfalls located near the confluence of Moose Brook (Maine DEP 2008).
+EPA does not regulate discharges in Maine - this authority is delegated to Maine, and the permit is a State of Maine permit.
+This facility is authorized to discharge 40,000 gallons per day of boiler blow down and process wastewater, and 50,000 gallons per day of non-contact cooling water to the Meduxnekeag River at two outfalls located near the confluence of Moose Brook (Maine DEP 2008).
 However, such discharges are prohibited when the river flow is less than 15 cfs.
 The facility is required to monitor DO and restrict discharge when DO concentrations are less than certain thresholds.
 The facility's NPDES permit allows for a daily maximum effluent temperature of 90°F with a pH range limitation of 6.0 to 9.0, a total Phosphorous monthly average limit of 0.5 milligrams per liter (mg/L), and a total suspended solids monthly average limit of 284 mg/L. Maine DEP, the permitting agency, has determined that the discharge from this facility will not lower the quality of any classified body of water below existing water quality standards (Maine DEP 2008).